Students and Alumni

 Renata Martin works in the Porteus lab

-I received my B.S. in Bioengineering from Stanford and studied mechanisms of normal and pathological hematopoiesis in Irv Weissman’s Lab.
+As a Stanford undergrad, I studied mechanisms of normal and pathological hematopoiesis in Irv Weissman’s Lab.
 Now, I study regulators of homeostatic phagocytosis in the periphery and CNS in the context of aging and disease in Tony Wyss-Coray’s lab.
 I am a native Californian and enjoy tennis, smoked salmon, and Belgian culture.

 John Pluvinage works in the Wyss-Coray lab